sevmorris/mrk2/README.md

 # Skip Homebrew formulae (CLI tools, no prompts)
 ./scripts/install --no-formulae

-# Only install Homebrew packages (no casks, no MAS, fully automated)
+# Only install Homebrew formulae (no casks, no MAS, but still interactive)
 ./scripts/install --only-formulae

 # See all options
 ./scripts/install --help
 ```

-**Interactive Selection Form:** Casks and Mac App Store apps are displayed in a multi-column selection interface (4 columns × 20 rows, showing 80 items at once).
+**Interactive Selection Form:** Formulae (CLI tools), casks (GUI apps), and Mac App Store apps are displayed in a multi-column selection interface (4 columns × 20 rows, showing 80 items at once).
+You'll see three separate selection screens, one for each type.
 Use the following controls:

 - **↑/↓ Arrow Keys** — Navigate up/down within the current column
 - **←/→ Arrow Keys** — Navigate left/right between columns (same row)